 Drug addiction is running rampant throughout the United States.
-With nearly 20 million people using drugs on a regular basis in 2013 alone, the likelihood that someone you know is addicted to some form of drugs is high.
-It’s best to take the time to learn the signs of drug addiction so that you can get your loved one the help that they need when they need it.
+With nearly 20 million people using drugs on a regular basis in 2017 alone.
+The likelihood that someone you know is addicted to some form of drugs is high.
+It’s best to take the time to learn the signs of drug addiction so that you can get your loved one the help they need when they need it.
 The following guide highlights the most obvious signs that someone is addicted to drugs.

 When certain drugs are taken, they hinder your body from being able to sense hunger naturally.
 This can cause someone to eat less often than they should and can cause them to lose weight dramatically in a very short period of time.
 There are other drugs that can increase the hunger drive and cause people to gain weight.
 Marijuana for example, can cause people to have hunger cravings that they normally would not have.

 When someone is addicted to drugs, the only thing they focus on is their next high.
 They will be willing to spend every dime they have on drugs.
 If you notice that someone who was once very responsible with money starts to struggle financially, they could have an addiction that they are keeping secret from everyone.

 Many people who use drugs regularly start to sell things that they wouldn’t normally sell or have to borrow money unexpectedly.
 If you notice that valuable items start disappearing from your home when the person comes to visit, they may be stealing your belonging to sell them to buy more drugs.